isabella232/gcp_redis_enterprise/readme.md

-## Get Started with Redis Enterprise in Google Cloud
+# Get Started with Redis Enterprise in Google Cloud

+This doc explains how to get a Redis Enterprise database up and running from your Google Cloud Console using the Marketplace integration.
+For more details on Redis Enterprise via the GCP Marketplace visit <a href="https://redislabs.com/cloud-partners/google/" target="_blank">here</a>.
+For more details on Redis Enterprise in general, visit <a href=https://redislabs.com/redis-enterprise-cloud/overview/" target="_blank">here</a.

 ## Prerequisites